danusre/danusre/README.md

-- 👋 Hi, I’m @danusree
+- 👋 Hi, I’m @Danusree
 - 👀 I’m interested in Software Development especially in web development and creating interactive and user inrterface..
 - 🌱 I’m currently learning Front end technologies like Html,Css,Bootstrap,Javascript.
 - 💞️ I’m looking to collaborate on open source projects  and software development that can make me a positive impact..